-of hindsight-and harder still in real time.
-This presents a challenge because there are benefits and costs associated with persistent deviations of the unemployment rate from its benchmarks.
-The most salient risks that we see at present are that unemployment is not sufficiently low to generate sustained inflationary pressure, possibly leading to a decline in long-run inflation expectations, but low enough to result in a buildup of financial imbalances or distort macroeconomic outcomes.
+In practice, these unemployment rate benchmarks, like other concepts associated with the behavior of potential output, are not directly observed and are difficult to infer even with the benefit of hindsight-and harder still in real time.
+This difficulty presents a challenge because there are benefits and costs associated with persistent deviations of the unemployment rate from its benchmarks.30 The most salient risks that we see as of the fall of 2019 are that unemployment is not sufficiently low to generate sustained inflationary pressure, possibly leading to a decline in long-run inflation expectations, but low enough to result in a buildup of financial imbalances or distort macroeconomic outcomes.